16 Different Types of Ficus Trees (with Pictures)

 Conclusion

-For instance while some Ficus trees love moist conditions, others thrive better in dry areas.
-Also, not all produce edible fruits and it’s best to watch out for toxic ones like Ficus Audrey.
-Overall, the types of Ficus trees in this list are excellent examples of these diverse species of trees.
+Ficus trees are exceptional because you can plant some in your house and others outside.
+Each tree is unique and native to a different part of the world.
+They thrive in various hardiness zones and are not tolerant of harsh climates.
+For instance, while some Ficus trees love moist conditions, others thrive better in dry areas.
+Also, not all produce edible fruits, and it’s best to watch out for toxic ones like the Ficus Audrey.
+Overall, the types of Ficus trees in this list are excellent examples of the diversity of the species.

 - https://ucanr.edu/blogs/blogcore/postdetail.cfm?postnum=16923